 \section{Introduction}

-The {\em Birget-Rhodes prefix expansion of a group} \cite{BR89} is a construction that assigns to an arbitrary group $G$ an $E$-unitary inverse monoid, $\tilde{G}^{{\mathcal R}}$, which has a number of interesting properties and important applications.
+The {\em Birget-Rhodes prefix expansion of a group} \cite{BR89} and, in particular, its model proposed by Szendrei \cite{Szendrei}, is a construction that assigns to an arbitrary group $G$ an $E$-unitary inverse monoid, $\widetilde{G}^{{\mathcal R}}$, which has a number of interesting properties and important applications.

-There exists extensive literature on generalization of this construction from groups and inverse monoids \cite{LMS} to monoids and their generalizations \cite{FG, FGG_enlargements, Gomes1, GH, H, H1}.
-As an analogue of $\tilde{G}^{{\mathcal R}}$ all these generalizations (as well as generalizations \cite{Gomes_Gould, G_graph} of the Margolis-Meakin graph expansions \cite{MM}) output {\em one-sided restriction monoids}.
-Given that {\em two-sided restriction monoids} inherit more structure present in inverse monoids than one-sided ones, it looks somewhat surprising that two-sided expansions of monoids have not so far been considered.
-The aim of the present paper is to initiate their study by showing that they have rich structure close to that of the corresponding relatively free inverse monoids.
+There exists an extensive literature on the extension of this construction from groups and inverse semigroups \cite{LMS} to monoids and their generalizations \cite{FG, FGG_enlargements, Gomes1, GH, H, H1}.
+As an analogue of $\widetilde{G}^{{\mathcal R}}$ all works mentioned (as well as \cite{Gomes_Gould, G_graph} which generalize the Margolis-Meakin graph expansions \cite{MM}) output {\em one-sided restriction monoids}.
+Given that {\em two-sided restriction monoids} (see Section \ref{sect:prelim} for definition and discussion of these objects) inherit more structure present in inverse monoids than one-sided ones, in particular, left-right dual properties, it looks somewhat surprising that expansions of monoids in the class of two-sided restriction monoids have not so far been systematically studied.
+The present paper initiates such a study by showing that they have rich structure close to that of relatively free inverse monoids.